Ex-FBI supervisory agent arrested on Capitol riot charges

 Wise lived in New Braunfels, Texas, until June 2022 before moving to Bend, Oregon, the affidavit says.

-The FBI and a lawyer for Wise in Oregon didn’t immediately respond to emails seeking comment.
+A lawyer for Wise in Oregon didn’t immediately respond to emails seeking comment.

 More than 100 officers were injured during the Jan.
 6 riot.
 Over 1,000 people have been charged with federal crimes related to the Capitol siege.